danielba777/my-slides-ai/codebase.md

         }
       }

-      // Store search results in buffer (only if we found any) if (searchResults.length > 0) {
+      if (searchResults.length > 0) {
         searchResultsBufferRef.current = searchResults;
       }
     }

-    // Extract outline from the last assistant message if (lastMessage.role === "assistant" && lastMessage.content) {
+    if (lastMessage.role === "assistant" && lastMessage.content) {
-      // Extract <think> content from assistant message and keep only the remainder for parsing const thinkingExtract = extractThinking(lastMessage.content);
+      const thinkingExtract = extractThinking(lastMessage.content);
       if (thinkingExtract.hasThinking) {
         setOutlineThinking(thinkingExtract.thinking);